Connection Groups

 Connection Groups are hosted via Google Meet, and you do not need a Google account to join.
 The meeting link is provided in advance.

 You can join Google Meet via desktop or mobile device.
-If joining on mobile, you need to download the Google Meet app to be able to participate in the Breakout Rooms.
+If joining on mobile, please download the Google Meet app to participate as this allows for a smoother overall experience.

-To join a Connection Group, navigate to the specific event you want to join under the “Connection Group Events” tab and locate “Join virtual event” to access the meeting link.
+To join a Connection Group, navigate to the specific event you want to join under the “Connection Group Events” tab on the Circle platform and locate “Join virtual event” to access the meeting link.

 🤐 What if I’m uncomfortable sharing with the group?